laskaux/laskaux.github.io/_posts/2020-03-28-revolution-prelude.md

 This inspiring speech at the Café de Foy near the Galerie de Montpensier in the Palais-Royal is vividly reenacted in the film.
 So is the attack on the multitude in the Tuileries Garden by the German Régiment Royal-Allemand cavalerie commanded by **Charles Eugène de Lorraine, prince de Lambesc** (Mario Luraschi).

-In the meantime, Danton launches his political career by orating at the Club des Cordeliers, although its synchronization with the Parisian insurrections is probably fictional.
-Among the enthusiastic crowd are Marat, Legendre, Simon, and the Saint-Domingue distiller **Claude Fournier l'Américain** (Georges Trillat). <br /><br />
+In the meantime, Danton launches his political career by orating at the Club des Cordeliers, _although its synchronization with the Parisian insurrections is probably fictional._ Among the enthusiastic crowd are Marat, Legendre, Simon, and the Saint-Domingue distiller **Claude Fournier l'Américain** (Georges Trillat). <br /><br />

 #### 14 July 1789: Storming of the Bastille

-The Bastille, demolished in late 1789, was "reconstructed" using the Château de Tarascon in Bouches-du-Rhône.
+The Bastille, demolished in late 1789, is "reconstructed" using the Château de Tarascon in Bouches-du-Rhône.
 Most narrative of this siege and sieze is historically accurate.

 The commanders of defense are **Bernard René Jourdan, marquis de Launay** (Henri Serre), governor of the Bastille, and Lieutenant **Ludwig von Flüe/Louis de Flue** (Philippe Chemin), commanding officer of the Swiss Guards from the Régiment de Salis-Samade.
 On the side of besiegers are **Stanislas-Marie Maillard** (Patrick Tessari), the "capitaine des volontaires de la Bastille," who stands on a plank over the moat to get the letter from de Launay, and **Pierre-Augustin Hulin** (Bernard Lepinaux), who leads one of the two mutinous columns of Gardes Françaises. **Jacques-Alexis Thuriot de la Rosière** (Michel Melki) serves as the negotiator between the two sides.